 NOTE 4—The link(s) that are requested for resetup are independent of the existing setup link(s) with an associated AP MLD.
 The capability and operation parameters of each requested link during ML resetup are independent of the capability and operation parameters of each existing setup link with an associated AP MLD.

-NOTE 5—The link requested by the non-AP MLD might not exist while the AP MLD prepares the (Re)Association Response frame because the AP MLD has removed the corresponding affiliated AP (see 35.3.6.3 (Removing affiliated APs)) in which case the AP MLD does not include the Per-STA Profile subelement for the requested link.
+NOTE 5—A(#19246) link requested by the non-AP MLD might not exist while the AP MLD prepares the (Re)Association Response frame because the AP MLD has removed the corresponding affiliated AP (see 35.3.6.3 (Removing affiliated APs)) in which case the AP MLD does not include the Per-STA Profile subelement for the requested link.

 The AP MLD shall not accept a link that is requested for (re)setup if any of the following condition is true: